 Well-balanced, nutrient-dense, clean, and simple foods are best.
 Protein, either from plant sources or bone broths can help your body refuel.
-Nut-butter, chia seeds, lentils, and tofu are excellent sources of protein that will help replenish iron levels and ward off anemia.
+Nut butter, chia seeds, lentils, and tofu are excellent sources of protein that will help replenish iron levels and ward off anaemia.

 Fruits and vegetables, especially those rich in Vitamin C, can help prevent infection while your uterus heals.
-Leafy greens, citrus fruits, and colorful plant sources contain a variety of vitamins and minerals.
+Leafy greens, citrus fruits, and colorful plant sources contain various vitamins and minerals.

 Fats are a wonderful way to restore your energy.
-Healthy fats can also help your body better absorb nutrients.
+Healthy fats can also help your body absorb nutrients better.
 Opt for flaxseeds, walnuts, ghee, and coconut oil.
 Comfort foods like dark chocolate or coconut milk are excellent choices for your body and mind.

 Refrain from inflammatory foods, like sugars, red meats, and dairy.
 Your body is already inflamed and doesn’t need further irritation.
 Remember, your diet doesn’t have to be complicated.
 A variety of unprocessed and nutrient-dense foods is best.